• About

 3. WD-40

 You can’t get a gallon of milk at your local Home Depot, but you can often find WD-40 in a grocery store!
-WD-40 was originally developed as a water repellent and corrosion preventer, but today the manufacturer claims the product has over 2000 uses.
+WD-40 was originally developed as a water repellent and corrosion preventer, but today the manufacturer claims the product has more than 2000 uses.
 But, Len, if there are 2000 uses why didn’t you rank it number one?
 Well, the answer is two-fold: 1) because most of those 2000 uses are just variations of the same basic applications; 2) this is my list and I’ll do as I want.
 (So there.)

 1. Removes road tar and grime from cars